 Bigender – Identifying with male and female genders simultaneously, or fluidly switching between the two, or identifying different facets of one’s identity with either.
 (Note: There is probably room for a term like “trigender” or “multigender” here.)

-Cisgender – Being comfortable with the gender with which one was born.
+Cisgender – Comfortable with the gender one was assigned at birth.